 Directed by Karen Ann Daniels, Lamar Perry, and Delicia Turner Sonnenberg

-The evening will feature works by Tanika Baptiste, Dea Hurston, Joy Yvonne Jones, Tamara McMillian, and Milena (Sellars) Phillips, as well as a stunning adaptation of Rich Soublet II’s Black Presence photo docuseries.
+The evening will feature works by Tanika Baptiste, Dea Hurston, Joy Yvonne Jones, Tamara McMillian, Milena (Sellers) Phillips, and Ruff Yeager, as well as a stunning adaptation of Rich Soublet II’s Black Presence photo docuseries.
 The Globe’s commitment to social justice calls on us to amplify the voices of San Diego's BIPOC (Black, Indigenous, and People of Color) artists by making space on all of our platforms for this exciting and worthy work.
 This evening, conceived, produced, and featuring members of the SDBAC, is our first foray into these important and necessary collaborations.

 Sunday, January 24 at 7:00 p.m.